-The Board has established an audit and risk management committee (the "Audit Committee") comprised of James T. Roddy (Chair), Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
+The Board has established an audit and risk management committee (the "Audit Committee") comprised of James T. Roddy (Chair), Sharon Ranson and Rosemary Zigrossi.
 All members of the Audit Committee are independent and non-executive directors of the Corporation.
 All members of the Audit Committee meet the independence and financial literacy requirements of National Instrument 52-110 Audit Committees.
-Mr. Roddy has held a number of senior executive positions including serving as President and CEO of Ontario Bus Industries and President and Chief Operating Officer of Slater Industries Inc. Mr. Roddy holds a Chartered Accountant designation.
-Mr. Lee was President and CEO of Acclaim Energy Trust and prior thereto, President and CEO of Danoil Energy Ltd., a predecessor of Acclaim Energy Trust.
-Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce.
+Mr. Roddy has held a number of senior executive positions including serving as President and CEO of Ontario Bus Industries and President and Chief Operating Officer of Slater Industries Inc. and has also served in the roles of Chief Financial Officer for various companies.
+Mr. Roddy holds a Chartered Accountant designation.
 Ms. Ranson was an Adjunct Professor for the Master of Finance program at the Smith School of Business at Queen's University.
 Prior to founding her current business in 2002, Ms. Ranson spent over 20 years in the Financial Services industry in various executive positions.
-Ms Ranson is a Chartered Accountant and has a Bachelor of Commerce and a Masters of Business Administration.
-In addition to being a former Director of Promontory Financial Group and holding various executive positions at Ontario Teachers' Pension Plan (See "Directors and Officers"), Ms. Zigrossi was an Assistant Vice President at J.P.
+In addition to being a former Director of Promontory Financial Group and holding various executive positions at Ontario Teachers' Pension Plan (See "Directors and Executive Officers"), Ms. Zigrossi was an Assistant Vice President at J.P.
 Morgan (Canada).
 Ms. Zigrossi has a Bachelor of Commerce and is a Chartered Accountant and CFA charter holder.